-- Detentions during the day - Detentions after school
+- Detentions during the day - · Detentions after school

 Detentions during the day can be imposed by any teacher for disruptive or unacceptable behaviour or a poor attitude to work.
-Detentions during the day will take place during break time or lunchtime.
+Centralised detentions for behaviour for learning during the day will take place during lunchtime.
+Teachers may issue detentions for other reasons including homework and equipment at break or lunch outside of the centralised detention system.